adamdelphantom/longboard/README.md

 # The Plan

-- create solana wallet
+- create solana wallet: DONE
-- output pubkey
+- output pubkey: DONE
 - sign and send txn
-- yarn script to create a wallet?
+- script to create a wallet